Collider Signatures of Flavorful Higgs Bosons: Experimental Sensitivities and New Signatures

 On the left panel of Fig.~\ref{fig:exp} we show the ratio of currently excluded cross section over the cross section predicted in our model as a function of the scalar Higgs mass $m_H$.
 A ratio smaller than 1 indicates exclusion.
 In the plots we set $\tan\beta = 50$ and $\cos(\beta-\alpha) = 0.05$.
 For a given Higgs mass we show the strongest constraint of a specific category of final states ($\tau^+\tau^-$, $ZZ/WW$, $jj$, $\mu^+\mu^-$).
 The solid (dashed) lines indicate 13~(8)~TeV analyses.

 The 8~TeV inclusive search for $H \to \mu^+\mu^-$~\cite{CMS:2015ooa} is the most sensitive at low masses.
-In comparing the excluded cross section with our model prediction we add up gluon fusion and production from charm initial states, since we do not expect that the signal efficiencies differ significantly for these production modes.
-We find that the $H \to \mu^+\mu^-$ search excludes the heavy scalar with mass $m_H \lesssim 290$~GeV for $\tan\beta = 50$.
+At higher masses $m_H \gtrsim 300$~GeV, the 13~TeV searches for di-muon resonances turn out to be most sensitive.
+In comparing the excluded cross sections with our model predictions we add up gluon fusion and production from charm initial states, since we do not expect that the signal efficiencies differ significantly for these production modes.
+We find that the $H \to \mu^+\mu^-$ searches exclude the heavy scalar with mass $m_H \lesssim 360$~GeV for $\tan\beta = 50$.
 For lower $\tan\beta$, this constraint becomes weaker, due to the smaller production cross sections, and it does not extend the LEP bound for $\tan\beta \lesssim 12$.
-At higher masses $m_H \gtrsim 300$~GeV, the 13~TeV searches for di-muon resonances turn out to be most sensitive.

 Searches for $H \to \tau^+\tau^-$ give strong constraints on 2HDMs of type~II in the large $\tan\beta$ regime.
 In our model, on the other hand, the small branching ratio of $H \to \tau^+\tau^-$ renders these searches less relevant.
 Even for $\tan\beta = 50$, we find that current experimental sensitivities do not yet allow to probe the heavy scalar using this channel.